Colorado Springs Program Focuses on Dangers of Distracted Driving

 Sept.
 17, 2012

 James Forrest, the program’s director, says a short, three-second count is all it takes to distract a driver long enough to have a Denver Car Accident like his group simulates.
-The mock crash involved a collision between two vehicles caused by distracted driving accident resulting in casualties and injuries.
+The mock crash involved a collision between two vehicles caused by a distracted driving accident resulting in casualties and injuries.

 The Parker Police, Douglas County Sheriff’s Department, and other authorities and emergency teams responded to the scene and used the program as practice for a real situation.